This post may contain affiliate links. Please see my disclosure policy for details.

 I know it’s early, but it’s so worth it for your shots.
 If you’re not a morning person, they do have a caffeine boost and some breakfast waiting for you inside to perk you up!

 So, what is visiting Cafe Regatta Helsinki really like?

 I get it, you see photos of something so cute online but you’re probably wondering; what is a visit really like behind the curated shots?!

 Well, having been here, I can assure you that visiting is even better than the photos!
 They just don’t do it justice.

-Outside of Cafe Regatta, they have this adorable picket fence which encompasses some outdoor seating.
+Outside of Cafe Regatta, they have this adorable picket fence that encompasses some outdoor seating.

 This is really popular in the summer months and you can sit by the ocean and watch the world go by.

 There is very limited seating and being by myself, I almost felt bad for taking up a spot.
-The staff are so friendly and it’s really homely.
+The staff is so friendly and it’s really homely.

 You must try their famous cinnamon buns!

 Inside the café, their menu has lots of amazing things to offer.
 They have freshly brewed coffee, homemade cheesecakes, blueberry pie, and their famous cinnamon buns!